Speaking of HealthHunting? Be sure to protect your hearingSeptember 30, 2022

 “A good outcome after surgery depends on many factors,” Dr. Stewart says.
 “You need to do the right procedure and do it well, but equally important or even more important is the work the patient puts in, both on his own and with a physical therapist.”

-Dr. Stewart says those exercises, which included activities designed to stretch and strengthen the muscles in Duane’s arm, were key to his recovery.
+Dr. Stewart says exercises designed to stretch and strengthen the muscles in Duane’s arm were key to his recovery.
 “Duane’s outcome speaks to his work ethic and drive, and his desire to get back to where he was before his injury,” Dr. Stewart says.

 Today, Duane is doing well and happy with the progress he’s making.
 He says he’s grateful to the team of providers who have helped him move forward.